rbeauchamp/Swashbuckle.OData/README.md

 To simplify configuration, this version of Swashbuckle.OData leverages .NET 4.5.
 Previous versions were compiled against .NET 4.0.

-Also, if upgrading from v1.0, you can now revert the previously recommended `SwaggerConfig` changes:
+Also, if upgrading from v1.0, revert the previously recommended `SwaggerConfig` changes:

-Revert `SwaggerConfig` to:
+Revert `SwaggerConfig` to the original `Swashbuckle`-supplied version:
 ```csharp
 [assembly: PreApplicationStartMethod(typeof(SwaggerConfig), "Register")]